NZ Midwife 2-Year Training/Past Broke Present

 Hindsight is 20/20.
-We can’t go back in Time and do things differently in the whole childbirth conversation since the 1950s, any more than a woman can replay her birth the next day.
-However, we can face the reality of the past and change the future just as many of us have thinking about our next birth.
+We can’t go back in time and do things differently in the whole childbirth conversation since the 1950s, any more than a woman can replay her birth the next day.
+However, we can face the reality of the past and change the future just as many of us have thought about our next birth.

 It’s amazing how many women actually say: ‘If I could do it again, I’d do things differently’.
 In fact, many women who have laboured will actually tell you how they would have used skills.